 By doing animal volunteer work abroad in Peru, you’ll encounter fascinating wildlife species.
 You’ll meet our rehabilitated spider monkey troop, who live (and breed!) freely in the surrounding forests.
 You’ll get to know our resident endangered Spectacled Bear, Cholita, who exchanged years of abuse in a circus for a life spent dozing in the sun, surrounded by trees.

-- Share knowledge with the community to increase awareness of the need to protect animals and the environment
+- Support the community by participating in beach clean-ups and raising awareness of how people can protect animals and the environment

 This might sound just a little bit terrifying, but diving with sharks in tropical Fiji is something magical that you’ll talk about and remember for the rest of your life - we promise.
 It’s also a twist to the tale when you share your story of volunteering to help animals abroad.
 No one’s going to expect that animal to turn out to be a shark!